6lineir/TapCakeSwap-TMA/README.md

-# Notcoin-Clone

-This repository contains the initial setup and the final version of the Notcoin clone project, including the basic project structure, necessary images, and icons.
+# Tap CakeSwap   (TonCakeSwap miner)

 ## Overview

-This project is a clone of the popular Telegram mini app, Notcoin.
+This project is a clone of the popular Telegram mini app, Miner Tap.
 The repository provides two branches:

 1. **Initial Setup**: Provides the foundational structure and assets needed to build the full application.
 2. **Final Version**: The completed application with all functionalities.